Ultra.2012

 Ultra.2012 is a dance compilation album from Ultra Records, compiling original and remixed tracks from the label.
 It was released on November 8, 2011.
 The album features a wide array of popular dance and electronic artists.
+Unlike Ultra.2011, a Canadian version was not made and this CD was only released in the US.
+However, the next installment, Ultra.2013 was released in both the US and Canada and had versions for each country.